Let's look at the basics:

 A general liability insurance policy will cover most situations that may arise.
 There are specific types of liability coverage for risks not covered within the general liability policy.
 An example would be liquor liability insurance which is a separate coverage generally taken out by bars and restaurants.

 Ask your licensed insurance professional what else you should be looking at for specialized coverage.
-In some cases, a business owner’s policy will combine these two insurance policies for a start up business.
-Again, talk to your agent or broker about whether a business owner’s policy may work in your specific situation.
-With Michigan being a no-fault auto insurance state, while suits are limited, an umbrella policy for additional liability is often recommended.
+In some cases, a business owner’s policy will combine these two insurance policies for a start-u business.

 Most businesses are required to have workers compensation insurance if they have employees.
 This covers the employee from lost wages while protecting the business against being sued by the employee.
 Remember, even if you hire family members, they are considered employees.